-We are also a global provider of mask and reticle handling products, including reticle SMIF pods for the protection of extremely valuable and contaminationsensitive lithography reticles.
+We are also a global provider of mask and reticle handling products, including reticle SMIF pods for the protection of extremely valuable and contamination-sensitive lithography reticles.
 Through our Clarilite -branded product offerings, we are providing our customers with leading edge contamination control solutions.

 Wafer Shipping Products.
 We are a global provider of critical shipping products that preserve the integrity of raw silicon wafers as they are transported from wafer manufacturers to semiconductor manufacturers or finished wafers shipped to back end processors.
-We lead the market with our extensive, high-volume line of Ultrapak [®] and Crystalpak [®] products which are supplied to wafer manufacturers in a full range of sizes covering 100, 125, 150 and 200 mm wafers.
+We lead the market with our extensive, high-volume line of Ultrapak ® and Crystalpak ® products which are supplied to wafer manufacturers in a full range of sizes covering 100, 125, 150 and 200 mm wafers.
 We also offer a full-pitch, front-opening shipping box, or FOSB, for the transportation and automated interface of 300 mm wafers.
-We offer a complete shipping system, including both wafer shipper and a Multi-Application Carrier.
+We offer a complete shipping system, including both wafer shipping containers as well as secondary packaging that provides another level of protection for wafers.
+For experimental 450mm wafers, we offer a Single Wafer Shipper and a Multi-Application Carrier.

 We currently offer outsourcing programs for wafer and device transportation and protection for both wafer manufacturing and wafer handling products.
-Our Wafercare [®] and DeviceCare SM services include product cleaning, certified re-use services for shipping products, on-site and off-site product maintenance and optimization, and end-of-life recycling for our wafer, device and disk-handling products.
+Our Wafercare ® and DeviceCare SM services include product cleaning, certified re-use services for shipping products, on-site and off-site product maintenance and optimization, and end-of-life recycling for our wafer, device and disk-handling products.
 Re-use services can be customized depending on the customer's needs to provide product cleaning, logistics, recovery, certification and supply solutions for our products.